timvandenbroecke/SpringBoot-Scala-AVR-atmega328p/README.md

 Which is easily done in the spring framework, cause the web server is already in a container in the java JAR.
 So you pretty much build the spring project JAR and fire it up and it will be working by default on localhost:8080, if port 8080 is free though.

-Purely to show Spring IOT capabilities and as a example and document on how easily it is done.
+Purely to show Spring IOT capabilities and to document on how easily it is done.

 It's developed with serial communication through a USB using JSerialComm library its platform independent so you can use it on
 Windows / Linux / Mac, default is "COM3" but you may have to change its USB port adress to your OS specifications Win: "COM0", Linux: "dev/ttyUSB0" for example or if you use another port address number where the microcontroller is connected to.